openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation_draft.rst

 PyTorch Import Options
 ##############################################

 OpenVINO direct support of PyTorch allows developers to use their models in an OpenVINO inference pipeline without changes.
-OpenVINO provides multiple ways of using PyTorch, so it may not be clear which is the best approach for a given situation.
+OpenVINO provides multiple ways of using PyTorch.
 The following diagram aims to simplify this decision given a certain context, although some additional considerations should be taken into account depending on the use case.
-See Other considerations for more details.

 PT image

-PyTorch models can be imported into OpenVINO directly from a Python object, although saved PyTorch files can be used as well.
+PyTorch models can be imported into OpenVINO directly from a Python object.
+Saved PyTorch files can be used as well.
 To use a saved PyTorch file, it needs to be loaded in PyTorch first to convert it to a Python object.
-Once the model is loaded as a PyTorch Python object, you can decide whether to start using the OpenVINO framework and its features directly or to remain within the PyTorch framework while leveraging OpenVINO's optimizations.
+Once the model is loaded as a PyTorch Python object, you can decide whether to start using the OpenVINO framework and its features directly or to remain within the PyTorch framework while leveraging optimizations.

 Method 1.
 Convert using ov.convert_model function
 ---------------------------------------------------------------------

 If OpenVINO is preferred, ov.convert_model is the method to use.
-It produces an ov.Model (one of the 3 states) that can later be reshaped, saved to OpenVINO IR or compiled to do inference.
+It produces an ``ov.Model`` that can later be reshaped, saved to OpenVINO IR or compiled to do inference.
 In code it may look as follows:

 .. code-block:: py